gallexi/test/README.md

 changes

 changes
-I suggest thee a change
-change
+I think I may still hack this PR change

 new